 For so many of the families we work with, the cost of education is too high.
 Simple household poverty keeps thousands of children out of school.

-Our Family Business Teams exist to change that.
-The teams provide business training, planning, grants, loans and incentivised savings schemes with impressive results.
+Our Business Teams exist to change that, providing business training, planning, grants, loans, and incentivized savings schemes with impressive results.

-With the right training and support the families are empowered to lift themselves out of extreme poverty so they are able to afford the costs of feeding, clothing and educating their children.
+With the right training and support the families are empowered to afford the costs of feeding, clothing, and educating their children.

-To date, we have supported over 12,000 families to setup business helping over 22,000 children to go to school.
+To date, we have supported more than 12,000 families to set up businesses helping over 22,000 children to go to school.

 Street Child works with rural communities in some of the most remote parts of Sierra Leone, where children often miss out on the opportunity to gain the most basic literacy and numeracy skills

-In places with no access to school, we work in partnership with willing rural communities to build ‘first ever schools’ and identify members of the community to undertake formal distance teacher training.
-We also support struggling rural schools with teaching and learning materials and essential school repairs, alongside tailored teacher training that emphasises inclusive education.
+In places with no access to school, we work in partnership with willing rural communities to build ‘first ever schools’ and identify members of the community to undertake long-distance teacher training.
+We also support struggling rural schools with teaching and learning materials and essential school repairs, alongside tailored teacher training that emphasizes inclusive education.

 CHILD PROTECTION AND STREET CHILDREN

 We don't just help children to go to school.
-Our team of social workers provide psychosocial counselling and support to children facing challenging circumstances.
+Our team of social workers provide psycho-social counseling and support to children facing challenging circumstances.
 We focus on the child's development and wellbeing, empowering them to thrive at school with the help of a trusted adult.

 We work with children who have been orphaned, many by the Ebola crisis, to find a caregiver within their extended family who can look after them.
 Once in a safe family environment, these children don't have to fend for themselves anymore and are ready to return to school.

-Street Child is a key partner of the Ministry of Social Welfare, Gender and Children's Affairs, and works in close partnership with local community groups such as Child Welfare Committees to help them identify, refer and protect particularly vulnerable categories of children.
+Street Child is a key partner of the Ministry of Social Welfare, Gender and Children's Affairs, and works in close partnership with local community groups such as Child Welfare Committees to help them identify and protect particularly vulnerable children.